Top Colorado RNC official spread conspiracy theories and made Islamophobic and sexist comments - KESQ

 This week, Corporon was in Charlotte, North Carolina, and Washington, DC, for the convention, posting pictures from RNC meetings and speeches.

 Corporon sent a lengthy email in response to a request for comment criticizing CNN and demanding that the entire response be published or nothing at all.
-He did not address the substance of any of his past commentary.
+He did not address the substance of any of his past commentary prior to publication of this story Friday, but subsequently on his Saturday radio show, Corporon criticized CNN again and discussed some of the comments at length, such as the birtherism conspiracies and comments on women, saying he stood by those comments “a hundred percent so far.”
 The RNC declined to comment.

 CNN’s KFile reviewed his social media posts and hours of Corporon’s radio show and found he repeatedly spread far-right conspiracies on a wide range of topics.

-Note: UPDATE: This story has been updated to reflect Corporon’s comments on his radio show Saturday.